-The company evaluates the concentration of risk with respect to trade receivables as high.
-Company primarily generates revenue from sale of power to single off taker i.e. SECI, which is the sole customer of the Company.
+The Company evaluates the concentration of risk with respect to trade receivables as low as the Company primarily generates revenue from sale of power to single off taker i.e. SECI, which is the sole customer of the Company.
 SECI is high rated public sector undertaking with credit rating of A1+ as per ICRA Limited.
 As per the terms of the PPA, SECI was required to issue and maintain letter of credit facility in favour of the Company as a payment security mechanism.
-During the year, the Company has obtained a Letter of Credit from SECI amounting to INR 61.68 million (As at March 31, 2022: INR 65.01 million) to secure its credit risk associated with receivables.
+During the year, the Company has obtained a Letter of Credit from SECI amounting to ₹ 52.75 Mn (As at March 31, 2022: ₹ 56.93 Mn) to secure its credit risk associated with receivables.